'Fleuri is a trio with a difference...Their approach to early music is fresh and light-hearted...' Tilford Bach Society

 The ensemble is also keen to expand their educational outreach work.
 Workshops and demonstrations are aimed at both children and adults, introducing them to the sounds of the viola da gamba, harpsichord and recorder.
 The 18th century can be brought to life with Fleuri's wonderful costumes.

-Fleuri have just released their first album, 'The Thistle & The Rose', on the Rose Street Record label.
+Fleuri released their first album, 'The Thistle & The Rose', on the Rose Street Record label.
 Visit our recordings page for more information.